-Results Driven Brownhelm Speeding Ticket Defense Attorneys
+Results Driven Brownhelm Speeding Ticket Attorneys

-The Speeding Ticket Attorneys at Stiefvater Law will fight your case and avoid costly points on your license.
+The Speeding Ticket Attorneys at Stiefvater Law will fight your case.
+You can avoid points and keep your driving record clean.
 Call now for a free consultation.

 Speeding Ticket Points in Brownhelm, Ohio

-Most often, the largest concern of our speeding ticket clients is avoiding points on their license or driving record.
-The points you receive on your license vary depending on your specific circumstances.
+Clients call us to avoid points on their driving record.
+Points are added to your record depending on the specific circumstances of the offense.
 For example, if you get a speeding ticket and are convicted for speeding:

-Over 5 MPH when the posted speed limit is less than 55 MPH, a conviction will result in 2 points on your driving record.
+30 MPH or more over the posted speed limit, a conviction will result in 4 points on your driving record.

-Speeding Ticket Penalties Brownhelm
+Brownhelm Speeding Ticket Penalties

-For example, a speeding ticket under the Ohio Revised Code is typically a minor misdemeanor.
-This means that a conviction results in a fine and (often) points on your driving record.
-Under many local codes, the penalties for the same offense are considered as a much higher degree misdemeanor.
-These speeding tickets written as higher degree misdemeanors actually expose the you to higher fines and even a potential jail sentence!
+Under the Ohio Revised Code, a typical speeding ticket is a minor misdemeanor.
+A conviction of a minor misdemeanor can result in a fine and points on your driving record.
+There is no possibility for jail.
+Under many local codes, the penalties for the same offense are elevated to a higher degree misdemeanor.
+These speeding tickets can result in higher fines and even a jail sentence or probation!